 A ten (10) minute rest period shall be granted to all employees during each half of their daily shift with such times at the discretion of their immediate supervisor.
-Rest periods will be taken on the job site.
-In the case of Process/Scada Operators, breaks must be taken only as the exigencies of proper operation allow.
+Rest periods will be taken on the job site or another Regional site designated by management after consultation with the employees.
+In the case of Process/SCADA Operations, breaks must be taken only as the exigencies of proper operations allow.